rcaileff/career_ladders/software_engineering/mobile_engineer.md

 ## Mobile UX
 * Can comfortabliy talk about Mobile UX on different devices
 * Can describe the difference between web users, mobile web users and native users
+* Creates custom UI elements where needed

 ## Mobile Security
 * Understands the main areas of Mobile Security

 ## App Store
 * Familiar with relevant App store requirements and processes
-* Experience delivering at least one major iOS/Android application that is still available on the App/Play Store
+* Experience delivering at least one major iOS/Android application

 ## Java/Swift
 * Comfortable writing new Java/Swift code with no direction.